jack5432109/Basic-Credit-Card-Processing/README.md

 ## Design decisions

 The design decisions I made resemble Facade Design pattern.
-I created three classes in their individual files:
+I created three files each containing a class:
 - `main.py`: main class that runs the program, reads input and forwards the command to credit card processor
 - `user.py`: records User information
 - `credit_card_processor.py`: the Credit Card Processor, that processes the commands and manipulates user information.

-- going to throw any "gotchas" at you or your submission,
-- testing for your ability to suss out edge cases, or
-- trying to trick you.

 ## Why python

+Python helps me focus on the program requirements, by having me deal with lesser idiosyncracies that comes with any programming language.
+In my opinion, I am able to achieve more in fewer steps or lines of code than many other programming languages.

+## Requirements

+`pip install pytest`

+`pip install pyinstaller`

+`pyinstaller --onefile main.py`

 - Your program must accept input from two sources: a filename passed in command line arguments and STDIN.
 For example, on Linux or macOS both